walshd/web-teaching-environment/src/wte/templates/help/_sources/user/learner/html_editor_part.txt

    automatically if you make any changes in the *workspace*.
 If you make changes in the *workspace* then you need to manually re-load the page in the new tab or window for those changes to become visible.

+Quizzes
+^^^^^^^

+The Web Teaching Environment allows the tutor to set small quizzes.
+To answer the quiz, simply select the correct answers and then click on the :primary_btn:`Check Answers` button.
+You will immediately be shown which answers you got right and which are wrong.
+You can re-try any questions that you did not get right.